jd11111/jd11111.github.io/_posts/2024-02-18-BinomialTriangle.md

 ---
 layout: post
-title:  "Power-Series In Banach Spaces And Algebras"
+title:  "Generating The Binomial Triangle In Haskell"
 date:   2023-11-26 11:13:45 +0200
 categories:
 ---

-# Binomial Triangle In Haskell
+This post shows how to "generate" the whole binomial triangle in Haskell using its lazyness and recursion.

 The first 6 rows of the binomial triangle look like this:
 ```